• Skip to primary navigation

 • In a kadai, heat the oil.
 When oil is hot, add the sliced onions, curry leaves, and salt.
 Adding salt helps the onion to get cooked fast.

-• Saute the onions until it is lightly brown in color.
-Add ginger and garlic, saute well.
+• Sauté the onions until it is lightly browned.
+Add ginger and garlic, and saute well.

 • Grind the tomatoes.
 Once masalas are done, add tomato into it.